Degree-Seeking Students: Your complete guide to enrolling at Harper

 Questions or Concerns

-The Office of Admissions Outreach is committed to making your enrollment process a seamless transition.
-If you have questions or concerns, please do not hesitate to contact us at 847.925.6247 and ask to speak with an admissions representative.
+The Office of Admissions Outreach is committed to making your enrollment process a smooth transition.
+If you have questions or concerns, please contact us at 847.925.6247 to speak with an admissions representative.

 Building C, Room C103